![]() ![]() |

 Lights

-underneath the kitchen cabinets.
-These things are a pain anyway because
+things are a pain anyway because

-they blow frequently and the tubes are relatively expensive to replace.
+they blow frequently and the tubes are relatively expensive to replace,

-wondering how great it would be if I could somehow
+so I got to wondering how great it would be if I could somehow

-idea of using a standard pendant bulb holder, but needed a bracket of
+idea of using a standard pendant bulb holder but needed a bracket of

 the electrical department where all the trunking and accessories are, I

-see all these weird shaped pieces of plastic in little polythene bags
+always see these weird shaped pieces of plastic and never give them a

-a cube with two sides missing or as I saw it, a rigid angle bracket!
-So
+sides missing or as I saw it, an angle bracket for a kitchen light

 matter of connecting a 2 core cable to the bulb holders and attaching